anthonyrabiaza/iParser/README.md

 ![Alt text](resources/iParser.png?raw=true "iParser")

 <aside class="warning">
 !!!
-All the CSV file are comma separated, to ease reading the example here are using tab separated. !!!
+All the CSV file are comma separated, to ease reading the example here are not comman separated. !!!
 </aside>

 ## Getting Started